ravinderpayal/ravinderpayal.github.io/_posts/2017-03-20-MVC-Model-View-Controller-in-PHP-part-1-by-Ravinder-Payal.md

     }
 }
 ```
-Download complete code used in this part of tutorial from Github tutorial branch oof SystemPHP repository.
+Download complete code used in this part of tutorial from (Github tutorial branch of SystemPHP repository)[https://github.com/ravinderpayal/systemPHP/tree/tutorialPart1].

 Comment your questions, and if you learned something, please give your 5 seconds and like our github repo for this tutorial series, and opensource version of complete SystemPHP (inspired from CodeIgniter®)
 >Youtube video series coming soon.